SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 ----------------------

-Importantly many clustering function are using internally the :py:func:`~spikeinterface.sortingcomponents.clusetring.extract_peaks_svd.extract_peaks_svd()`.
+Importantly many clustering functions internally use the :py:func:`~spikeinterface.sortingcomponents.clusetring.extract_peaks_svd.extract_peaks_svd()`.
-This runs a **node pipeline** that extracts on a selected peaks set, extracts waveforms, sparsifies them, and compresses them on time axis using **svd**.
+This runs a **node pipeline** that extracts on a selected peaks set, extracts waveforms, sparsifies them, and compresses them on the time axis using **svd**.

 Template matching